Is it possible to delete CCTV footage? How do you delete the footage off a security camera?

 You can delete the CCTV camera footage as you want, mainly in the following 3 ways.

-(Here by deleting CCTV footage, I mean erasing the whole drive instead of the individual clips or days, and that is what most cameras offer, for a reason.
+(Here by deleting CCTV footage, I mean erasing the whole drive instead of the individual clips if you store the footage in the DVR/NVR HDD instead of an SD card.
+Actually that is what most cameras offer for a reason.
 Click here for more information about removing specific clips.)

-If the recordings are stored in the SD card, you can format the SD card and clean up all the video footage.
+If the recordings are stored in the SD card, you can format the SD card directly via the camera software to clean up all the video footage.

 Take Reolink cameras as an example.
-To delete CCTV history, you only need to:
+To format and delete CCTV history, you only need to:

 Step 1.Log into the camera on Reolink Client and come to its Device Settings.